melinath/django-daguerre/README.md

 Django Daguerre
 ===============

 Django Daguerre provides sophisticated models and template tags for managing, cropping, and scaling images.
+It can be used for generating thumbnails as well as for processing images in more complex ways.

 Installation
 ------------